Amourspirit/python-ooouno-ex/ex/auto/writer/odev_math_questions/README.md

 # Math Questions

-Create a new writer document, add random formula involving "x",  a fraction using x, or sqrt of x, and save it as "mathQuestions.pdf" in the current working folder.
+Create a new writer document, add random formula involving "x",  a fraction using x, or sqrt of x, and save it as "mathQuestions.pdf" in tmp folder of the current working folder.

 ## See